ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 4. If it is impossible to go to the parent directory, finish the algorithm.

+You should select a starting point for this algorithm.
+It is a specific file system path.
+Then the algorithm bypasses all subdirectories starting from this path.
+The traversing finishes when the algorithm should come to the parent directory of the starting point.

-Following this algorithm, we bypass all subdirectories from the selected file system point.
-It is a universal traversal algorithm.
+We have considered the universal traversal algorithm.
 You can add any action to it for processing each subdirectory.
 The action of the `du` utility is calculating disk space usage.

 The algorithm of the `du` utility looks like this: